turboLJY/Few-Shot-KG2Text/README.md

 # Training Instructions

-Before implement our code, you need to pre-process each dataset, build vocabulary and initilized node embeddings:
+Before implement our code, you need to pre-process each dataset (train.json, valid.json, and test.json), and build vocabulary and initilized node embeddings:

 ```
 python process.py